 In the 1950s, King Olaf V of Norway named the Norwegian Forest cat the country’s national cat.

-Our newest litter will be ready to go to their forever homes by the beginning of May!
+Our newest litters will be ready to go to their forever homes by the end of May!

-We have another Husky litter due in October, so we'll be announcing the take-home dates soon!
+We have another Norwegian Forest litter due in February, so we'll be announcing the take-home dates soon!

 Be the first to hear about new litters, availability, and helpful pet advice.